Georgia hospital hit by F3 tornado — All patients evacuated through the ED

 - general med-surg patients;

 - psychiatric patients.
-All of the psychiatric patients were stable and ambulatory, Murray reports.
+All of the psychiatric patients were stable and ambulatory, Murray says.

-In the midst of the evacuation, the ED staff stabilized and transported five patients having symptoms of heart attacks and one gunshot wound.
+In the midst of the evacuation, the ED staff stabilized five patients having symptoms of heart attacks and one gunshot wound.
 "Emergencies continue, regardless of your conditions," Murray says.
 Also, one employee went into false labor, she says.
-"You have to be able to triage your own employees."
+"You have to be able to triage your own employees," Murray says.

 Getting patients out the door

-Murray was familiar with area hospitals, so she made decisions about where to evacuate individual patients based on their diagnoses.
-For example, the most critical patients were sent to the largest hospital in the area.
+Murray was familiar with area hospitals, so she served as the destination coordinator for individual patients, based on their diagnoses and acuity.
+The most critical patients were sent to the largest hospital in the area.
 A small nearby hospital with one floor unit received stable nursing home patients.

 As each patient reached Murray, she yelled, "What's wrong?"
 "I didn't want to know their history," she says.
 "I wanted to know the immediate problem."